needful-software/BoostTutorials/README.md

 ## List of examples

+- [Conversion1](https://github.com/NeedfulSoftware/BoostTutorials/tree/master/Endian/Conversion1): Example showing how to convert from native to little and big endian.

 ## License

-Copyright (c) 2017 Xavier Leclercq
+Copyright (c) 2015-2017 Xavier Leclercq

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),